jonathanhogg/flitter/docs/windows.md

 The vertex and fragment shaders have a number of available uniforms that will be populated if declared:

+`uniform int pass`
+: Will be set to the pass number of this execution, counting from `0`.

 `uniform vec2 size`
 : Will be set to the the pixel-size of the node's output frame-buffer, the